claudioDsi/ModelAssistant-Replicatio-Package/README.md

 experience report"

 ## Features
-- The repo is structured as follows:
+- The repo is structured as follows.
+- The folder *MORGAN* contains the source code of the tool used in the paper
+- For the BORA tool please refer to the corresponding repository available [here](https://github.com/iliriani/BORA_Ecore)
+- The dataset used in the evaluation are stored in the *Dataset.zip* folder

 ## Installation
-Provide step-by-step instructions on how to install and set up the project on a local machine.
+To run MORGAN please follows the following steps:

 1. Clone the repository:
    ```bash